tbrlpld/100daysofweb-with-python-course/work/078-twitter-bot/README.md

 If you want to suppress the actual tweeting and only see the message in the console, use the `--testmode` command line flag.

 ## Installation
-Download the latest source distribution form GitHub.
+Download the latest source distribution form the [releases page on GitHub]().

 You can install the script with `pip install <targz-file>`.